 REquipment Program Update- Randi Sargent

-Although there is no legislative support for the upcoming year there is enough funding the year.
-Funding sources are: MRC, DDS and $25000 from the Boston Foundation.
+Although there is no legislative support for the upcoming year there is enough funding for the year thanks to MRC, DDS and $25000 from the Boston Foundation.
 Operations continue to be east of Worcester only due to lack of additional funding.
 The three partnering agencies with MRC are Boston Home, Mass Hospital Schools and DDS.

 Laura Spaulding is our new staff person and her primary role will be customer service support and coordinating pickup and delivery.
 There is also a new PT tech, Jim Smith out of DDS in Worcester.
 The official grand opening of the new facility to be announced!